cyberbotics/webots/docs/reference/supervisor.md

 For example, when exporting an W3D file, its XML nodes are containing an `id` attribute which matches with the unique identifier described here.

 The `wb_supervisor_node_get_from_device` function retrieves the node's handle for a [Device](device.md) object.
-Note that in the ROS API the device name has to be used to retrieve the handle to the node.

 The `wb_supervisor_node_get_root` function returns a handle to the root node which is actually a [Group](group.md) node containing all the nodes visible at the top level in the scene tree window of Webots.
 Like any [Group](group.md) node, the root node has a MFNode field called "children" which can be parsed to read each node in the scene tree.